justSammy1604/PROJECT-WORK/README.md

 - `Joseph`, `Terrence` and I will work on backend.
 Y'all lemme know which model, vector db and embedding y'all would prefer.
 - I may alternate `Terrence` on both sides if frontend peeps need any help.

-I will add a flowchart here today.

-And we'll discuss the entire codebase with everyone so that everyone knows what everyone is doing.

-And create PRs and report them on the group.

 ![SYSTEM FLOW](diagram-export-4-12-2024-11_57_55-pm.png)